numpex/proxy-geos-hc/Install_TPLs_Guix.md

 Install Guix  following the steps described in the [Guix documentation](https://guix.gnu.org/manual/fr/guix.fr.html#Installation).
 We recommand to install Guix from the [script installer](https://guix.gnu.org/manual/en/html_node/Binary-Installation.html#index-installer-script) in order to have the latest updates of the `guix-daeomon`.

 ## Getting started - guix shell
-To build an isolated development environment there are two options.
+There are two options to build an isolated development environment.
 One involves using `guix shell --container`, the other `guix shell --pure`.
 In the following, we describe the latest approach.
 The `guix shell` command allows to create a child environment within a parent environment.
 Getting back to the parent environment can be achieved running `exit` or `Ctrl+D`.
 The `--pure` option is useful to clear the environment variables of the parent environment.
 Therefore enhancing the isolation.
 The command
 ```
 guix shell --pure <package_list>